Think you've never heard of us? You're probably wrong... it's just our new destination brand name.

 A unique identifier for our vast region

-Our destination name is inspired by an Aboriginal description of our region - “the place where the leaves touch the waters from the mountains to the sea.”
-Our longest river is the Manning River and its journey from Barrington Tops to the Pacific Ocean at Harrington is 261km.
-We said it before: we are big.
+Our destination name is inspired by the Aboriginal description of our region - “the place where the leaves touch the waters from the mountains to the sea.”
+Our longest river is the Manning River and its journey from high in Barrington Tops to the Pacific Ocean at Harrington is 261km plus our destination is very big at 10,053 kms².

 The new destination name Barrington Coast is a unique identifier, which no other destination in Australia can own in the marketplace.
 While it’s a small part of the overall brand strategy, the name provides us with an opportunity to bring increased attention to our region with a clean, uncluttered starting point on Google and other search engines.

-Our new destination name also leverages the best-known attributes of the region - its spectacular and popular coastline and the world heritage-listed plateau of Barrington Tops.
+Our new destination name also leverages our two best-known attributes in a perfect marriage: our 191km coastline from Port Stephens to Crowdy Bay with the world famous mountain range of Barrington Tops.
 Barrington Coast offers the ability to connect and bring to life the stories of all the places within a diverse and vibrant region.

-Importantly, Barrington Coast doesn’t replace the use of existing names such as Great Lakes, Manning Valley and Gloucester.
-Instead it provides an umbrella name that sits across all three.
+Importantly, Barrington Coast doesn’t replace the use of existing names such as Great Lakes, Manning Valley, Gloucester or Barrington Tops.
+Instead it provides an umbrella name that sits across all four.